cometbft/cometbft/spec/p2p/p2p-top-level.md

 consensus reactor.

 - e-t-e requirement: "every transaction submitted should be eventually put into a block"
-- requirement for consensus: for every submitted transaction from some hight on, the transaction is proposed by every correct validator in every height until it is committed into a block (assuming infinitely often correct proposers get their proposal through)
+- requirement for consensus: for every submitted transaction from some height on, the transaction is proposed by every correct validator in every height until it is committed into a block (assuming infinitely often correct proposers get their proposal through)
 - current solution to address this requirement: